knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationLevelingApi.md

 <a name="setprogress"></a>
 # **SetProgress**
-> void SetProgress (int? userId, string name, int? progress)
+> void SetProgress (int? userId, string name, IntWrapper progress)

 Set leveling progress for a user